jag-academy/mkdocs/docs/06-Plutus-transactions.md

 At this point, the node will start syncing with the network, which will come useful for submitting our transactions later.
 We are now ready to start building the Plutus transaction.
 Keep the node running in this shell, and open a new terminal to continue with the following steps.
 Remember to enter the nix-shell environment in this new terminal so you have both GHC and Cabal available.

-### Ensure that you have the latest tagged version era.
+### Ensure that you have the latest tagged version era

 In a *new* terminal, i.e. the cardano node should still be running in the old terminal.